-The Department of Health Circular 7/2010 of 1 November 2010 introduced a Targeted Voluntary Early Retirement (VER) and Voluntary Redundancy Schemes (VRS).
+The Department of Health Circular 7/2010 of 1 November 2010 introduced a Targeted Voluntary Early Retirement (VER).
 It is a condition of the VER scheme that persons availing of the scheme will not be eligible for re-employment in the public health sector or in the wider Public Service or in a body wholly or mainly funded from public moneys.
-The same prohibition on re-employment applies under the redundancy scheme also, except that the prohibition is for a period of 7 years, after which time any re-employment will require the approval of the Minister for Public Expenditure and Reform.
-People who availed of either of these schemes are not eligible to compete in this competition.
+VER recipients are not eligible to compete in this competition.

-17. Courses
+18. Courses

-In order to ensure that they will be competent to carry out the duties of higher rank to which s/he may be promoted, an Officer will be required to undergo such courses as may be laid down from time to time.
+In order to ensure that they will be competent to carry out the duties of higher rank to which they may be promoted, an Officer will be required to undergo such courses as may be laid down from time to time.

-In the case of certain courses which are undertaken at public expense an Officer appointed under these conditions may be required to subscribe to an undertaking (or undertakings) that, in the event of his/her leaving the Permanent Defence Force voluntarily within a specified period from the date of termination of the course, s/he will refund the cost of such training to the Minister for Defence.
-Such costs may include pay and allowances paid to him/her during the period of attendance at the course.
+In the case of certain courses which are undertaken at public expense, an Officers appointed under these conditions may be required to subscribe to an undertaking (or undertakings) that, in the event of their leaving the Permanent Defence Force voluntarily within a specified period from the date of termination of the course, they will refund the cost of such training to the Minister for Defence.
+Such costs may include pay and allowances paid to them during the period of attendance at the course.